by Adam Brown BScPT MClScPT FCAMPT

-The Covid-19 pandemic has been wreaking havoc across the globe since early 2020.
+The COVID-19 pandemic has been wreaking havoc across the globe since early 2020.
 In some areas, we are beginning to see changes that may signal a better level of control over the spread of this terrible disease.
-But for many who contracted Covid-19, the end is still a long way off.
-I am talking about those people suffering from Long Covid or post-covid syndrome.
-Given the relatively short time that researchers and health care providers have had to study long covid, we don’t know how “long” this condition will end up impacting its victims.
-For more on what Long Covid is, please read our recent article HERE.
+But for many who contracted COVID-19, the end is still a long way off.
+I am talking about those people suffering from Long COVID (Long Haulers) or post-COVID syndrome.
+Given the relatively short time that researchers and health care providers have had to study long COVID, we don’t know how “long” this condition will end up impacting its victims.
+For more on what Long COVID is, please read our recent article HERE.

 What is Pacing?

 Pacing refers to controlling energy expenditure in a way that minimizes symptoms and reduces the likelihood of experiencing a “crash”, characterized by crippling fatigue and worsening of familiar symptoms that can last days or weeks.
 Pacing teaches patients how to adapt to what their bodies can handle while getting the most function possible under the circumstances.